-The Committee recommends \$4,801,000 for the Office of Inspector General [OIG].
-This amount is the same as the fiscal year 2017 enacted level.
+The Committee recommends \$4,801,000 for the OIG.
 The Committee supports a distinct account for the OIG in order to clearly identify the resources necessary to staff and operate the expanding mission-critical oversight and accountability functions performed by the OIG to ensure responsible NARA stewardship over public records.